 - Deliver your SAT/ACT/CLT scores to Regent.
 Applies if the student has been out of high school for less than 5 years.

 - Personal statement – Faith Is a Journey.
 Share Your Story.
 In two paragraphs, please briefly but thoughtfully describe your testament of faith in God.
 For example, you may describe what your relationship with Christ means to you or explain how you knew you wanted Him to be part of your life.
 Your response will help us better understand your personal spiritual journey.

 Submit your personal statement to: firstname.lastname@example.org using the subject line CAS Application Pieces, or mail to:

 Virginia Beach, VA 23464-9800

 All first-year freshmen in the Traditional Campus Program are required to live on-campus (unless they live within a 25 mile radius of Regent).
-To guarantee priority housing in the Commons, students must complete the following steps by May 1:
+In order to receive priority housing in the Commons residence halls, students must have the following steps completed by May 1st:

 Many homeschool transcript templates are available online as well as some very good record-keeping options that prepare transcripts for you for a small fee.

 - List all courses taken and dates completed.